xleonx0x/trainee-website/README.md

 # trainee-website
-A website made to apply for the trainee program
+A website made to apply for the trainee program.
+The theme was "Circles".